blckmn/SimpleRabbit/README.md

         }
     }
 ```
-This will give you the ability to inject a `List<IPublishService>` into your object and you can then select the publisher based on the configuration name.
+This will give you the ability to inject a `List<IPublishService>` into your class and you can then select the publisher based on the configuration name.

 The `appsettings.json` file will look something like this:
 ```